Hi! I see you're using an outdated browser. We no longer support this release of your browser, so you should upgrade!

 Several ideas posed by readers involved arts and recreation activities. www.thestar.com Colleen Davidson has a great idea about culture: Hire cultural consultants to find ways to increase quality of life and inspire a richer sense of culture

-Make seniors centres as attractive as possible - just one idea related to seniors' services posed by readers. www.thestar.com Jill Leger has a great idea about improving quality of life: Make senior centres as modern, innovative and enticing as possible, a place for social interaction, community support, physical activity and personal enrichment.
+Make seniors centres as attractive as possible - just one idea related to seniors' services posed by readers. www.thestar.com Jill Leger has a great idea about improving quality of life: Make senior centres as modern, innovative and enticing as possible.

 Readers were passionate about a proposal to disarm Toronto police.
 Read a summary of the debate. www.thestar.com Lawyer Peter Rosenthal argues the public would be better served with several highly trained Emergency Task Force units employing guns and other police no firearms at all.